jxtngx/lightning-lab/README.md

 ### Covered Concepts

-These are concepts are introduced at a high level in lightning-pod.
+The following concepts are introduced at a high level in lightning-pod.
 While not all are discussed in this README or associated blog posts, the code base can serve as examples of each.

 <details>
   <summary>Concepts</summary>